-- The faculty member has the option of appealing directly to his/her respective dean (or SVPAA if a dean is the direct supervisor).
-Based upon merits of the appeal, the dean (or SVPAA if a dean is the direct supervisor) may either support or change the supervisor's recommendation and/or remediation plan.
-The decision of a dean may be appealed in writing to the SVPAA who will review all pertinent material and whose decision in this matter is final. - 2.
+- The faculty member has the option of appealing directly to his/her respective dean (or regional president if a dean is the direct supervisor).
+Based upon merits of the appeal, the dean (or regional president if a dean is the direct supervisor) may either support or change the supervisor's recommendation and/or remediation plan.
+The decision of a dean may be appealed in writing to the regional president who will review all pertinent material and whose decision in this matter is final. - 2.
 Alternatively, the faculty member has the option of appealing to a peer review panel chosen by the ATSU faculty senate chair that will consist of three full-time faculty (at least one must be from the respective college/school, at least one with the same rank or higher, and at least one from another ATSU college/school).
 Based upon merits of the appeal, the peer review panel may either agree or disagree with the supervisor's evaluation or remediation plan.
-Panel recommendation (with rationale) will be passed along to the respective dean (or SVPAA if a dean is the direct supervisor).
-The dean (or SVPAA if a dean is the direct supervisor).
-The dean (or SVPAA if a dean is the direct supervisor) will consider merits of the appeal and panel recommendation and may either support or change the supervisor's evaluation and/or remediation plan.
-The decision of a dean may be appealed in writing to the SVPAA who will review all pertinent material and whose decision in this matter is final.
+Panel recommendation (with rationale) will be passed along to the respective dean (or regional president if a dean is the direct supervisor).
+The dean (or regional president if a dean is the direct supervisor) will consider merits of the appeal and panel recommendation and may either support or change the supervisor's evaluation and/or remediation plan.
+The decision of a dean may be appealed in writing to the regional president who will review all pertinent material and whose decision in this matter is final.